GSA/idmanagement.gov/_playbooks/playbook-pam.md

 4. Enforce least privilege by limiting overall functions and those performed remotely.
 5. Log privileged user activity and audit activity regularly.

 In addition to setting a policy, strategy, and technical direction, an agency should evaluate the risk of all users to its resources by conducting a [Digital Identity Risk Assessment]({{site.baseurl}}/playbooks/dira).
-The DIRA process identifies the risk of user transactions and determines a minimum identity assurance, authenticator assurance, and federation assurance level outlined in [NIST Special Publication 800-63-3](https://pages.nist.gov/800-63-3/sp800-63-3.html){:target="_blank"}{:rel="noopener noreferrer"}.
+The DIRA process identifies the risk of user transactions and determines a minimum identity assurance, authenticator assurance, and federation assurance level outlined in [NIST Special Publication 800-63-3](https://pages.nist.gov/800-63-3/sp800-63-3.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 {% include alert-info.html heading="Why Additional Controls?" content="Most attacks start by compromising lower-level accounts.
 An attacker can find an orphaned privileged account through network discovery and escalate their privileges to access applications, data, and compromise entire agency networks or data sets." %}

 Metrics are an essential aspect of privileged user management which can help identify risks and efficiencies.
-The following metrics are modified from the [GSA DevSecOps Guide](https://tech.gsa.gov/guides/dev_sec_ops_guide/){:target="_blank"}{:rel="noopener noreferrer"}.
+The following metrics are modified from the [GSA DevSecOps Guide](https://tech.gsa.gov/guides/dev_sec_ops_guide/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 <p align="center"><b>Table 3: Example Privileged User Metrics</b></p>